satyajitovelil/Recommendations-with-IBM/README.md

 ## Table of Contents

-I. Exploratory Data Analysis
+-  Exploratory Data Analysis
-II.
-Rank Based Recommendations
+-  Rank Based Recommendations
-III.
-User-User Based Collaborative Filtering>
+-  User-User Based Collaborative Filtering>
-IV.
-Content Based Recommendations
+-  Content Based Recommendations
-V. Matrix Factorization>
+-  Matrix Factorization>
-VI.
-Extras & Concluding
+-  Extras & Concluding

 A Section at the end of the Notebook highlights conclusions and the way forward.